 The class began to draw to an end.
 Even before the class was finished the students began leaving.
 When about half the seats were empty, I began picking up my things and preparing to leave.
-I had some school books with me; but I also had four black notebooks filed with dreams.
+I had some schoolbooks with me; but I also had four black notebooks filled with dreams.
 My dream notebooks were really the only things I was interested in taking.
 I decided to just leave my law books behind.
-I was interested in working on my dreams and I wasn't particularly interested in law.
+I was interested in working on my dreams and I was not particularly interested in law.

 The students had earlier turned in some papers concerning a legal appeal.
 I said something to the professor about his grading the papers and he called me up to his desk.
 He told me I had been given a score of 154 on the paper.
 That was apparently a low grade.
 He said that a grade of 134 was an E4, which would have been failing.
 He seemed disappointed in my work.

 I had only prepared the paper the night before I had handed it in.
 I thought some people in the class had probably spent a lot of time preparing their papers and had done well.
-Wendy (a highschool classmate), who was in the class, had probably done well on the paper.
+Wendy McCall (a former high school classmate), who was in the class, had probably done well on the paper.

-Although I hadn't put much effort into the paper, I thought my reasoning for the appeal had been good.
-But apparently the professor hadn't agreed with my reasoning.
-I asked him what would have been a better reason, but he didn't want to discuss it with me.
-What he did want to discuss was the fact that I wasn't producing good quality work in law school.
+Although I had not put much effort into the paper, I thought my reasoning for the appeal had been good.
+Apparently the professor had not agreed with my reasoning.
+I asked him what would have been a better reason, but he did not want to discuss it with me.
+What he did want to discuss was the fact that I was not producing good quality work in law school.
 He indicated that I was capable of much, much better work.
 He asked me whether I was concerned about getting into a good law school.
 He was referring to my going into a master's program after law school.
 I told him I was sure I could get into a master's program if I wanted to.

-He asked me about my ex-wife Louise and what she and I planned to do.
-I replied, "Well Louise and I aren't even married any more."
+He asked me about my ex-wife Bonnie and what she and I planned to do.
+I replied, "Well Bonnie and I aren't even married anymore."

 He was surprised to hear that.
 I continued, "Yea, she's married to a guy named Vernon Johnson who's a student here."

-The professor didn't know who Vernon was.
+The professor did not know who Vernon was.
 To my left and to Lowell Adams's right was seated Charles Adams (the dean of my high school).
-Charles Adams said that Vernon wasn't a student here.
+Adams said that Vernon was not a student here.
 I replied, "Oh yes he is.
 I've seen him here."

-I walked over to Charles Adams and said, "You want to make a bet?"
+I walked over to Adams and said, "You want to make a bet?"

 He said he would bet.
-I said, "Well lets bet fifty dollars."
+I said, "Well letís bet fifty dollars."

-I reached my hand to him to shake and he reached his toward me.
-But he said, "No lets just bet 75 cents."
+I reached my hand to him to shake, and he reached his hand toward me.
+He said, "No letís just bet 75 cents."

-George Heller (the principal of my high school) was standing behind Charles Adams.
-Charles Adams said, "Ask George there."
+George Heller (the principal of my high school) was standing behind Adams.
+Adams said, "Ask George there."